luisplaz/phase-0/week-2/design-reflection.md

 The primary action would be search for information, then vie my portfolio and lastly contact me.

 What are the main things someone should know about design and user experience?

+The main thing I would say is its importance in site development.
+The design and user experience are tied together and one can affect the other in a great way.
+The design of a project should be for the costumer and not for us as developers.
+The objective is making the user experience the most pleasing, attractive, accessible and smooth so they want to come back to the site.

 Important things one might want to know about design and user experience are: